- Daily Hours 10:00am - 5:30pm

 Note: The Museum opens regularly at noon on Sunday and closes at 5:30pm on Fridays.
 We are pleased to offer extended hours during the Picasso/Dali, Dali/Picasso exhibition (Nov 8, 2014-Feb 16, 2015).
 Standard Museum hours will resume Feb 17, 2015.

-Convenient on-site parking is available for $5, Free for Members.
-Valet parking is not available at this time.
+Convenient on-site parking is available for $10, free for members (as available).
 There are also various downtown surface lots, street parking or city parking garages and then the St Petersburg Downtown Looper trolley.
 Parking fees vary.

 Main Museum Contact